 - Lyca mobile is an excellent network if you want to stay in touch with people at home, or if you are planning to travel out side of the UK as well.
 I have a sim just to keep in touch with family and friends at home.
 I get calls to Australian landlines for 1p/minute or 6p/minute to mobiles.
 They have very cheap rates for countries world wide.
 There was a deal going not too long ago that if an Australian had a lyca sim (which are available) and you had a UK one, then calls were free to that number. over 5 years ago

 If you are a frequent traveler then you probably might want to buy a roaming sim card or otherwise known as traveler sim.
 Often this sim cards give you free incoming calls and are pretty cheap.
 Today there are loads of providers that offer traveler sim card.
 Some airlines even sell them on board!
 I used several roaming sim cards over the years.
-The best one is by far from Tellink Roaming (http://tellinkroaming.com/) Good quality and pricing! about 5 years agoAnswered by Nelson Mbeku via Travellr.com
+The best one is by far from Tellink Roaming (http://tellinkroaming.com/) Good quality and pricing! over 5 years agoAnswered by Nelson Mbeku via Travellr.com

 I just got back from an extended trip to London and had good luck with a Three pay as you go SIM plan. £15 got you 3000 texts, 300 mins, and unlimited data.
 I used an iPhone 5 and although the data was 3G and not LTE, I was pleased by both the speed and the coverage.
 I had no issues anywhere in London or on side trips 30mins to an hour away.

 I'm based in the US and use Sprint.
 You need to insure that your handsets are unlocked for international use (which Sprint will do for free).
 The steps are a little complicated, but do-able.

 One benefit: Three allowed wi-fi tethering which costs extra with Sprint.
 Another benefit of unlimited data.